Koreans in Vietnam

-Koreans in Vietnam is a community of Vietnam.
-It is a population of only the Korean expatriates along and some Vietnamese (people) citizens that have Korean ancestry.
-Most of these people (them) are expatriates in Vietnam in 21st century.
-The population initially came in a military capacity, fighting on both sides of the Vietnam War.
-After the end of the war, there was little Korean migration or tourism in Vietnam, until the rise of the South Korean economy and the decline of the North resulted in an influx of South Korean investors and North Korean defectors, as well as South Korean men seeking Vietnamese wives.
-However, Vietnamese women experience high levels of domestic violence and abuse due to the difficulties of intercultural marriage.
+Koreans in Vietnam form an unrecognized minority group in Vietnam.

+The group is made up predominantly of ethnic Korean expatriates who immigrated to Vietnam and ethnic Kinh people (Vietnamese) people with Korean citizenship.
+A number of Koreans initially arrived in Vietnam in a military capacity, fighting on both sides of the Vietnam War, depending on their political affiliations.
+After the end of the war, there was little Korean migration or tourism in Vietnam, until the rapid development of the South Korean economy and the North Korean famine resulted in an influx of South Korean investors and North Korean defectors.
+A sizeable number of South Korean men settled in the country for marital reasons.
+Reportedly, Vietnamese women experience high levels of domestic violence and abuse due to the difficulties of intercultural marriage.